17 Mar 17:

 Cut bevel on forward edge of breasthook blank.

 Found vertical to move breasthook bevel over, it will sit inside the gunwale.
-(Edit: Turns out this is too far over it you want the top 1/4 inch of the breasthook to sit above the gunwale, so it can be shaped with a slight crown.)
+(Edit: Turns out this spacing was moved the wrong direction, I should have moved it outward vs inward.
+We want the top 1/4 inch of the breasthook to sit above the gunwale, so it can be shaped with a slight crown.)

 Marked forward edge of breasthook side profile.